Mediatization (media): Other forms of communication channels

-Online political participation may affect the political standpoints of frequent media consumers, due to mass mediatization which is becoming increasingly prevalent.
-Blogs, videos and websites are all examples of alternative communication channels, as opposed to traditional media, such as newspapers and television.
-Through the means of blog, video and website communication, individuals can gain a further connection to political institutions through freely expressing their own views and opinions.
-This is because the Internet is bringing elites and members of the public closer together.
-Any ordinary person can send e-mails to a politician or a political journalist, expecting a response, or even generate millions of impressions upon regular viewers on YouTube or on the Internet through publishing their own opinions.
+Online political participation may affect the political standpoints of frequent media consumers due to mass mediatization, which is becoming increasingly prevalent.
+Blogs, videos, and websites are all examples of alternative communication channels, as opposed to traditional media, such as newspapers and television.

+Through blog, video and website communication, individuals can gain a further connection to political institutions through freely expressing their views and opinions.
+This communication is possible because the Internet is bringing elites and members of the public closer together.
+Any ordinary person can send e-mails to a politician or a political journalist, expecting a response, or even generate millions of impressions upon regular viewers on YouTube or the Internet by publishing their opinions.

-Through these alternative means of communication, many people find that online participation with politics and even high-status politicians is becoming increasingly common and easier to engage with.
-Expressive communication through the Internet proves to be more effective than communication through traditional sources, as prosumers (a combination of a producer and consumer making their own media as a consumer) are becoming powerful through their reach.
-This makes it more likely for false information to spread online, however, through sources that are unreliable and that anybody can post on, such as TikTok, and political participation can be damaged by this or corrupted through ideas or concepts that are not true.
+Through these alternative means of communication, many people find that online participation with politics and even high-status politicians is becoming increasingly common and accessible.
+Expressive communication through the Internet proves to be more effective than communication through traditional sources, as prosumers (a combination of a producer and consumer making their media as a consumer) are becoming powerful through their reach.
+This alternative means of communication makes it more likely for false information to spread online, however, through sources that are unreliable and that anybody can post on, such as TikTok, and political participation can be damaged by this or corrupted through ideas or concepts that are not true.

-Online participation has led to in-person political activities and contribution of political activists.
-An example is Howard Dean's Blog for America, which served as a forum for people from all sorts of backgrounds to get involved and coordinate events in the 2004 election.
-Online communication breeds offline communication through activism organised online, which takes place in the real world.
+Online participation has led to in-person political activities and the contribution of political activists.
+An example is Howard Dean's Blog for America, which served as a forum for people from various backgrounds to get involved and coordinate events in the 2004 election.
+Online communication breeds offline communication through activism organized online, which takes place in the real world.